zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Developers'-Guide.rst

 ``godep`` should be prepended to all go calls ``build``, ``install`` and ``test``.

-Alternatively, you can prepend the go-ethereum Godeps directory to your current ``GOPATH``:
+Alternatively, you can prepend the go-expanse Godeps directory to your current ``GOPATH``:

 ::